 One thing to note about the revenue recognition principle, is that it does make allowances for payments that come early, late, or not at all.
 If a client pays you early (for example, if you require a deposit as part of your contract), then the revenue recognition principle states that you should record the revenue as a liability.
 After you complete the work and the contract is satisfied, you can change the recording to revenue.
 Another variation on this example: if you are paid a lump sum to cover a short-term contract, you should record each month’s worth of pay as a separate amount so that your books show the pace at which you are earning the revenue.

-For example, if you charge $1,000 per month for your services, and you are hired for a three-month contract, your client may choose to pay you the full $3,000 up front.
+For example, if your transaction price is $1,000 per month for your services, and you are hired for a three-month contract, your client may choose to pay you the full $3,000 up front.
 You should still only record $1,000 each month as revenue.
 For accounts where you somewhat suspect the client may pay late or not at all, then the principle only suggests that you note this doubt and adjust accordingly when the payment arrives.
 However, if you seriously suspect that the payment will not come, the principle suggests that you do not record the revenue at all unless it arrives.

 Pairing Revenue and Expense

 While the revenue recognition principle can be useful for many reasons, it’s important to separate recognized payments from your understanding of “spendable money”.
-Once you begin seeing them as mere measurements of success, it will become much clearer as to why you’d want to follow this principle, and how it can help you.
+Once you begin seeing them as mere measurements of success, it will become much clearer as to why you’d want to follow this principle, and how it can help your financial statements.

 The Financial Accounting Standards Board does update these principles to reflect new needs in accounting as business evolves, so it’s also important to keep up with the most recent standards.
 This principle was updated in May 2014, where the FASB clarified how to recognize revenue and worked to establish a general standard for revenue accounting with the International Accounting Standards Board (IASB).
 With many of the past’s inconsistencies now gone, it’s much easier to record revenue and work with your accountant to measure your company’s success.
 Leveraging a high quality bookkeeping solution (or if needed, a free bookkeeping service) can help you get things in order really quickly.

 Maneuvering the right way to handle your accounting is always a critical process.
-It’s important as a business owner to begin understanding and preparing to apply the standard, or to work with a knowledgeable bookkeeping solution who can skillfully apply this principle as needed.
+It’s important as a business owner to begin understanding goods and services and applying the accounting standards, or to work with a knowledgeable bookkeeping solution who can skillfully apply this principle as needed.
 Ensure your books are correct, up-to-date, and closed in a timely fashion each month to protect the quality of your business!

 Editor's note: This post was originally published in of July 2017 and has been revamped and updated!